 License

-Qdrant appears to have several advantages over HelixDB, particularly in popularity and maturity.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both HelixDB and Qdrant have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash, Rust.
 However, they differ in their additional technology choices: Qdrant leverages JavaScript, Python, C, Objective-C.